cdkrot/algolib/README.md

-Collection of algorithmic scratches.
+Collection of algorithmic scratches, mostly in the context of programming competition (not production grade).
 Feel free to use anywhere.
 No attribution necessary (but welcomed if you would like).